 The Elementary art program is built on the Biblical foundation that each child, being made in God’s own image, has creative abilities just waiting to be explored and developed.
 The students are regularly engaged in discussions about various artists, artistic styles, cultural and historic art influences, as well as the basic elements of art and principles of design.
 All these things and much more are applied as the students create their own unique art pieces and develop their own personal artistic style.

 The Elementary music program teaches the basic components of music, while teaching that singing is an important aspect of worship.
 All elementary students participate in a school-wide program at the end of the year (the Elementary Musical and Grandparents Day alternate years).

 As Christians, you are given the awesome responsibility to take care of your bodies.
 One of the ways to do that is physical exercise.
 Having healthy bodies will make a difference in how you think, act and feel.
 Being active and learning about how your body can move is an important part of your total education experience.
 The Elementary school physical education program is a combination of motor skill proficiency, foundation of sports, health fitness, play, and sportsmanship.

+The elementary library supports the literacy learning of PreSchool-5th grade students.
 Students have a scheduled weekly library period and may drop in before and after school and during recess time as well.
 Our elementary library contains approximately 7,000 books with 50-75 new titles added each year.

 After School Enrichment